 ‘This future pushes the boundaries of storytelling and technological platforms, embeds the audience in the experience and evokes age-old wonder and surprise.’

-The international collaborations featured in NIDA’s Digital Theatre Festival include Sean Stewart, who is working with NIDA students from Los Angeles, and renowned large-scale theatre and event director Nigel Jamieson, who received a Greater London Arts Award for his contribution to London cultural life, and owns a place in history as director of the Opening Ceremony of the 2000 Sydney Olympic Games.
-Jamieson’s piece, Lockdown, follows a group of young people across various media platforms as they traverse the social and political cracks opened up by a pandemic.
+The international collaborations included Nigel Jamieson, renowned large-scale theatre and event director.
+Jamieson received a Greater London Arts Award for his contribution to London cultural life, and owns a place in history as director of the Opening Ceremony of the 2000 Sydney Olympic Games.
+Jamieson’s piece, Lockdown, followed a group of young people across various media platforms as they traversed the social and political cracks opened up by a pandemic.

-Katy Alexander, former resident director at California Institute of Arts, and who trained with Robert Lepage and The Builders Association (NYC), is connecting with theatres and artists around the world in Ghost Lights, an experience that follows the ‘lost characters’ of darkened theatres as they wander empty public spaces, searching for each other and for the audiences that enable them to exist.
+Katy Alexander, former resident director at California Institute of Arts, and who trained with Robert Lepage and The Builders Association (NYC), connected with theatres and artists around the world in Ghost Lights, an experience that followed the ‘lost characters’ of darkened theatres as they wandered in empty public spaces, searching for each other and for the audiences that enable them to exist.

 Six directed by Leticia Cáceres

-Six, directed by multi-award-winning former Associate Director of Melbourne Theatre Company and Queensland Theatre Company, Leticia Cáceres, tells the story of four strangers who somehow end up in the same Zoom meeting, only to find that a fifth window is mysteriously black and insists that they all embark on a deadly game involving paranormal forces.
+Six, directed by multi-award-winning former Associate Director of Melbourne Theatre Company and Queensland Theatre Company, Leticia Cáceres, told the story of four strangers who somehow ended up in the same Zoom meeting, only to find that a fifth window was mysteriously black.
+The window insisted that they all embark on a deadly game involving paranormal forces.

-A Pox on Both Your Houses comes from Australia Council New Media Arts Fellow and former Artistic Director of Salamanca Theatre Company and Urban Theatre Projects, Deborah Pollard and links three love stories from the worlds of Romeo and Juliet, the 1918 Spanish Flu pandemic, and an online dinner date between two young men, who ‘share’ food with their online audience.
+A Pox on Both Your Houses came from Australia Council New Media Arts Fellow and former Artistic Director of Salamanca Theatre Company and Urban Theatre Projects, Deborah Pollard and linked three love stories from the worlds of Romeo and Juliet, the 1918 Spanish Flu pandemic, and an online dinner date between two young men, who ‘shared’ food with their online audience.